miss-pwn/AcronisTools/README.md

 Install-Module -Name "Microsoft.PowerShell.SecretStore"
 ```

 Then, configure your API Client vault.
 This will store your Acronis API Client credentials.
 You can name this whatever you like, the AcronisTools module will ask you to provide the name at runtime.
+You will be prompted to create a master password for your vault anytime that it is accessed, be sure to generate at least 15 characters and store this securely.
 ```powershell
 Register-SecretVault -Name <AcronisSecretVault> -ModuleName "Microsoft.PowerShell.SecretStore"
 ```